 You do not need to imitate others or try to be different.

 Instead, sculpt the person you really are.
 God allows you to discern your true purposes and for you to find the true you.

 My favorite person Dr Seuss said it well: “Today you are You, that is truer than true.
 There is no one alive who is Youer than You.”

 A Poem Taught Me How to Live

-When I was in first year high school, I read a poem which influenced my thinking about life and leadership.
+When I was in first-year high school, I read a poem that influenced my thinking about life and leadership.

 I saw that many of my classmates were very competitive.